florian-h05/openhab-conf/UI/widgets/README.md

 Please note that the widget is designed for use with Fronius Symo Gen24 Plus inverters and therefore uses Fronius-specific value sign interpretation.

-It depends on the SMA Energy App icons, which can be downloaded from the openHAB Community: <https://community.openhab.org/t/animated-energy-widget/133510>
+It depends on the SMA Energy App icons, which can be found in the [icons/classic](/icons/classic) folder.

 ## [`emsOverview`](./florianh-widgetset/emsOverview.yaml)